javiersuweijie/launchdarkly-training/README.md

 2. Complete the FeatureFlagService by implementing the interface
 3. Add the feature flag `launchdarkly-training.hands-on` to the `'/'` route of the express app
     - Navigate to `http://localhost:3000` and see that it renders a page with a solid colour (blue/green)
-    - Try using a default user named `default`.
-You should see that the page switches between blue and green randomly.
     - Try using a user named `blue`.
     - Try using a user named `green`.
+    - Try playing with the feature flag configuration on launchdarkly